marchaos/jest-mock-extended/README.md

 });
 ```

 By default, the expected value and actual value are the same type.
-In the case where you need to type the expectedValue
+In the case where you need to type the expected value
 differently than the actual value, you can use the optional 2 generic parameter:

 ```ts